taskforceheadbanger/Arma3-Server-Administration/scripts/README.md

 ## Scripts

-1) AiPatrolGrop - Place in Unit's init field in the editor.
+-   1) `AiPatrolGrop` - Place in Unit's init field in the editor.
-2) Arsenal - Place in objects init field in the editor.
+-   2) `Arsenal` - Place in objects init field in the editor.
-3) Loading Screen Bug Fix - Place in mission folder in file names init.sqf &/or initPlayerLocal.sqf (It does not matter unless you are doing strange things)
+-   3) `Loading Screen Bug Fix` - Place in mission folder in file names init.sqf &/or initPlayerLocal.sqf (__It does not matter unless you are doing strange things__)
-4) Orbat Building - A setup which uses ALiVE and a Select Few Mods to make a Faction.
-(Google: ALiVE Orbat Creator) (Just to get your started.)
+-   4) `Orbat Building` - A setup which uses ALiVE and a Select Few Mods to make a Faction. (__Google: ALiVE Orbat Creator__) (*Just to get your started.*)
-5) Sauce - Guess Who
+-   5) `Sauce` - Guess Who
-6) Third Party - A collection of tools written by others which are free to distribute.
+-   6) `Third Party` - A collection of tools written by others which are free to distribute.
 Feel free to google them by their name before usage.